robrides/methodoverloading/overloadMethodChoiceAutoboxing.md

   * long → float → double

 ### Method Choice and effects of Autoboxing
 When choosing how to construct a method, consideration for flexibility is the mark of a knowledgeable software developer.
 Building methods that can take advantage of `Autoboxing` reflects a more thorough understanding of Java.
 Ensure there are overloaded methods which can handle a range of datatypes.
 Let's look at more examples to better explain.
-See Autoboxing.java under resources.
+See [Autoboxing.java](../master/blob/Autoboxing.java).

+### Summary
+Overloading and overriding are two separate concepts.
+Overriding is an example of polymorphism, overloading is not.
+An knowledgeable and accommodating Java developer will ensure a class has a range of methods that take advantage of `Autoboxing` to handle the varying needs of callers.
+Awareness of `Autoboxing` and type promotion will ensure the unexpected, is expected!

 #### Resources
 * [Autoboxing.java](../master/blob/Autoboxing.java)